-Vivienne frequently follows screenings of the Last Jews of Libya with discussions about 20th Century Jewish life in Libya, which came to a close in 1967, and the subsequent lives of the Jewish refugees in Italy, Israel, and elsewhere, based on her interviews for the documentary and her extensive collection of oral histories.
-She has maintained contacts with western diplomats and Arab Libyans, both current residents and emigrés, enabling her to connect the past with the present.
-For those who prefer a different format, Vivienne also gives talks on the subject that use clips from the film and oral history excerpts as part of the audio-visual supporting material.
+Vivienne frequently follows screenings of the Last Jews of Libya with discussions about 20th Century Jewish life in Libya and the subsequent lives of the Jewish refugees in Italy, Israel, and elsewhere.
+She has maintained contacts with western diplomats and Arab Libyans, enabling her to connect the past with the present.
+Vivienne also gives talks on the subject that use clips from the film and oral histories.

 Vivienne is a self-taught documentary filmmaker whose work has twice premiered at New York’s Tribeca Film Festival.
 Isabella Rossellini and Meryl Streep narrated the documentaries, and Vivienne has had the opportunity to film interviews with Amazon’s Jeff Bezos, Fahrenheit 451 author Ray Bradbury, and many others from a large variety of professions and backgrounds.
 While documentaries are her passion, she also produced the short Thanks and provided translation for Dîner en Blanc.
 Student filmmakers and general filmgoers have enjoyed discussing her experiences as a filmmaker, especially the issues involved in conceiving the project and identifying and accessing the people who make a documentary project successful.